We're here to light the way

 - program planning by identifying options and opportunities to meet your academic and career goals;

-- identifying barriers to your success, recommending strategies and giving referrals to other resources or special services
+- identifying barriers to your success, recommending strategies and giving referrals to other resources or special services; and

 - educating about university academic policies, procedures and requirements and interpreting and providing rationale or advocacy when necessary.

 When should I seek help from an advisor?

 We encourage you to contact an advisor at your campus advising office before you start your studies at the University of Lethbridge and then at least once during the academic year and well before the start of the term.
 You should also see an advisor if you have questions or difficulties, or if you can't answer these 10 questions (Hint: answers are in Student Information Package above):